Don328/PersonalSite/Client/wwwroot/markdown/about-me/stories/fifty3pilots.md

 (Until he was on a check ride.)

-Ross has a bad case of what we used to call check-ride-itis.
+Ross had a bad case of what we called check-ride-itis.
 As soon as an IP was in the cockpit with him, his brain went to jelly.

 It didn't help that Sam had a well-earned reputation for being difficult to please, and that flight was no exception.

 By the time we were on our approach into BIOP (remember, we were about to have a mid-air collision?), we had been flying for a couple of hours.
+We had been shot at.
+Pretty close actually.
+Closer than "normal."

 Sam had been leaning into Ross the whole time.
 Before we had even made the call to request clearance, the tension in the helicopter was noticeable.

 ---
 My usual in-flight duty position kept me sitting, rear-facing on the end of the cargo ramp.
 When I heard those words come across the radio, I spun my head around.
 I looked down the side of the fuselage, down at where they were parked.
 I watched them lift off and turn as they ascended, making a path that seemed intent on intercepting ours.
 I stood up and turned around, looking inside the helicopter through thirty feet of an empty cabin.